lhartfiel/fixednavbar/readme.md

 ##CSS Styles
 ####Links
+The CSS stylesheet contains a variety of styles (such as headers) that can be customized based on your project.
+I would suggest you begin by reviewing the included '''main.css''' file and incorporating these classes/styles into your own stylesheet, where appropriate.

-The following classes SHOULD exist in your .css file, otherwise you will be missing certain color styles.
+The following two classes must exist in your .css file, otherwise you will be missing certain color styles.
 * ```.active```
 The .active class will need to be added to your css styles.
 This style controls the look of the navigation bar on hover.
 You can change any properties to fit your own style requirements.
 * ```.currentState```
 The ```.currentState``` class changes the color of a navigation link when it has been clicked.
-You can change any properties, including font-size, color and background-color to fit your needs.
+You can change/add any properties within the css file.

+In addition, the three classes below set the background color for the navigation links.
+* ```.navContain```
+* ```.navLink```
+* ```.navLink:hover```

 ##Additional Notes
 This plugin is designed so you can adapt it to your own needs.
 If anything important is missing from the document, or anything is unclear, please feel free to make updates.